What We Know About The Mass Stabbings In Canada - UrduPoint

 What We Know About The Mass Stabbings In Canada

-Here is a summary of what we know about the Sunday attacks: - What happened? - A stabbing spree at 13 separate locations in the remote Indigenous community of James Smith Cree nation and the nearby town of Weldon in Canada's Saskatchewan province left at least 10 people dead and 15 wounded.
+Here is a summary of what we know about the Sunday attacks: - What happened? - A stabbing spree early Sunday at 13 separate locations in the remote Indigenous community of James Smith Cree nation and the nearby town of Weldon in Canada's Saskatchewan province left at least 10 people dead and 18 wounded (earlier reports put the number of wounded at 15).

 - Who was behind the attack? - Police have identified the suspects as Myles Sanderson, aged 30, and Damien Sanderson, 31.
 They have not said what the men's relationship was.

-The two were believed to be traveling in a black Nissan Rogue SUV.
-A woman living near the attack scene said the suspects had stolen it from her brother.
+The two were believed to have fled in a black Nissan Rogue SUV.
+A woman living near the attack scene said the suspects stole it from her brother.

-Myles Sanderson was listed in May on a provincial Crime Stoppers website as "unlawfully at large," but it provided no other details.
+The provincial Crime Stoppers website said Myles Sanderson was wanted for breaching parole.
+Public broadcaster CBC said he had vanished in May after serving part of a five-year sentence for assault and robbery.

 - What was the motive? - Police have said it is too early to say, while adding that "some of the victims may have been targeted and some may be random."
 But Indigenous leaders pointed to a possible drug connection.